cncoulter/cncoulter.github.io/_posts/2021-05-28-Universal-Design-vs-Accommodations.md

 Jamie Knight works for the BBC.
 He likes to say that his job is "to make sure that our apps, websites, and services [don't disable people](https://youtu.be/XBzXBY9G2u4?t=253)."
 That viewpoint is informed by the [social model of disability]({{ site.baseurl }}{% post_url 2021-04-26-Models-of-Disability%}#the-social-model).

 One method to not disable people is to practice universal design.
 [Universal design](https://projects.ncsu.edu/www/ncsu/design/sod5/cud/about_ud/udprinciplestext.htm) is the "design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design."
-If you practice universal design, you won't need to provide accommodations for people as often, because your building or website will be useable to more people by default.
+If you practice universal design, you won't need to provide accommodations for people as often, because your building or website will be usable to more people by default.
 You may still need to provide some accommodations, but if you do your best to practice universal design and avoid disabling anyone, you won't need to provide specialized accommodations nearly as often.

 ### Universal Design